sonhmai/interpreter-compiler/notes/parser_code.md

 # Parser Code

+Rust
-We use `Enum` in rust to represent different subtypes of a AST node because it offers pattern matching.
+- we use `Enum` in rust to represent different subtypes of a AST node because it offers pattern matching.
+- enum -> support a limited set of things.
+- trait -> open for extension.

 In languages with interfaces like Go, interface is used instead of enum.